Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 Bus implements below API for PREPARE state which needs to be called once per stream.
 From ASoC DPCM framework, this stream state is linked to .prepare() operation.
-Since the .trigger() operations may not follow the .prepare(), a direct transition from ``SDW_STREAM_PREPARED`` to ``SDW_STREAM_DEPREPARED`` is allowed.
+Since the woke .trigger() operations may not follow the woke .prepare(), a direct transition from ``SDW_STREAM_PREPARED`` to ``SDW_STREAM_DEPREPARED`` is allowed.

 .. code-block:: c